willyweather/slate/source/index.html.md

 `GET /api/v2/states.json`

 ### Response
 Response is an array of States.
-See <a href="/#get-state">Get State</a> for description of a State response.
+See <a href="#get-state">Get State</a> for description of a State response.

 # Warnings